antoine-germain/antoine-germain.github.io/content/teaching/_index.md

 *Click on the date to get students' evaluations! *

+**Lecturer**
+University of Pennsylvania, School of Social Policy and Practice Master of Science in Social Policy
+Economics for Social Policy [ENG] : Fall 2025

+UCLouvain
+PhD in Economics and MRes in Economics
+Ethics and Social Choice [ENG] : Fall 2024

 **Graduate tutorials**

 Advanced Macroeconomics II: Heterogenous Agents, Dynamics and Policy [ENG] : Prof Oikonomou, Spring 2023, Spring 2024